Copywriting vs Content Writing: Key Differences Between Copy And Content

-Whether you create copy and content in-house or outsource copywriting and content creation to a freelance writer, there’s no escaping the fact the written word is essential to your business.
+Whether you create copy and content in-house or outsource copywriting and content marketing to a freelance copywriter, there’s no escaping the fact the written word is essential to your business.

-Let’s take a look at the differences between copywriting vs content writing, and see how both can benefit your business.
+Let’s take a look at the differences between copywriting vs content writing, and see how both can benefit your business with the right wordsmith on your team.

-What’s the difference between copywriting and content writing?
+What’s the difference between copywriting vs content writing?

 Purpose